swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 =====================================

 Sample/s destruction date is communicated from the labs and must be entered in the following scenario:

-* Initial consent withdrawal
+* Initial consent withdrawal.
-* When the consent changes from present to withdrawl
+* When the consent changes from present to withdrawl.

 .. note:: Sample(s) destruction date is communicated from the labs.